-1. Allegations which appear to meet the above reporting criteria are to be reported straight away to one of the 'case managers' who are the Head and the DSL.
-If an allegation is reported to the DSL, the DSL will keep the Head informed.
-In the absence of the Head or the DSL, the allegation should be reported to the Chair of Trustees.
-Should the initial allegation first be made to any other member of staff then that member of staff must either request the person raising the allegation to report it to the Head or DSL, or if that is not possible, to pass details of the allegation to the Head immediately.
+1. Concerns, including allegations, which appear to meet the above reporting criteria are to be reported straight away to one of the 'case managers' who are the Head and the College DSL.
+If an allegation is reported to the College DSL, the DSL will keep the Head informed.
+In the absence of the Head or the College DSL, the allegation should be reported to the Chair of Trustees.
+Should the initial allegation first be made to any other member of staff then that member of staff must either request the person raising the allegation to report it to the Head or College DSL, or if that is not possible, to pass details of the allegation to the Head immediately.

-Where the allegation is made against the Head or DSL, the person must immediately inform the Chair of Trustees, without first notifying the Head or DSL.
+Where the allegation is made against the Head or College DSL, the person must immediately inform the Chair of Trustees, without first notifying the Head or DSL.